aanton/slides/command-line-tools/slides.md

 ## Sensible defaults

 * Regex search
-  * Features like backreferences and arbitrary lookaround are not supported
+  * But features like backreferences and arbitrary lookaround are not supported
 * Search in current directory
 * Respect `.gitignore`
 * Exclude hidden directories & files